-The new hyper-compliant world has left many advisors with a pink slip in hand, thinking they have reached the end of their career.
-Yet there are steps you can take to get back in business.
+The new hyper-compliant world has left many advisors with a pink slip in hand, thinking they have reached the end of their careers.
+Yet there are steps terminated financial advisors can take to get back in business.

 I have written multiple times in the past decade about a heightened and ever-changing regulatory environment catching even compliant advisors in its crosshairs.
 Today, as we stand at the threshold of a new world prompted by the DoL’s Fiduciary Rule, we find advisors dealing with even greater levels of scrutiny and zero tolerance policies as the new norm.

-Too many times in the past year alone, I have been the recipient of a frantic call from a quality advisor who was just given notice—or lack thereof.
+Over recent years, I have been the recipient of many frantic calls from quality advisors who were just given notice—or lack thereof.
 In almost every case, what started off as a typical day quickly turned into a nightmare—a termination without notice and a security escort to the door.
 When that happens, advisors find their entire careers and relationships with clients in jeopardy.

 In this new hyper-compliant environment, advisors are often completely unaware that their activities (or those of their team) are in any way non-compliant in the eyes of FINRA or their firm.
 And by the time they find out that what might have been overlooked by compliance departments in the not-too-distant past, it’s too late—and it is now the very act that brings about their unforeseen demise.

 While no one likes to think about the unthinkable, it would be foolish not to be fully aware of what you need to do should you find yourself holding the metaphorical pink slip.

 The 5 steps a terminated advisor needs to take—immediately!